litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    …cted along the upper bank of the superior temporal sulcus (STS); 3 clusters were identified surviving a threshold of 6.5 (threshold   T   value for a   P   < 0.05 familywise error [FWE] corrected, see<mark class="annotated-text">  </mark>and  ).
+                    …cted along the upper bank of the superior temporal sulcus (STS); 3 clusters were identified surviving a threshold of 6.5 (threshold   T   value for a   P   &lt; 0.05 familywise error [FWE] corrected, see<mark class="annotated-text">  </mark>and  ).
 Effect of Voice Gender    As hypothesized by the overlapping neuronal population model, the regressor modeling the degree of morph did not reveal any regions showing greater activity to e…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"